Astronauts ready for second spacewalk to repair station

-CAPE CANAVERAL, Florida (Reuters) - Astronauts aboard the International Space Station are planning a second and final spacewalk to fix the outpost’s cooling system early on Tuesday, a NASA official said.
+CAPE CANAVERAL, Fla., Dec 23 (Reuters) - Astronauts aboard the International Space Station are planning a second and final spacewalk to fix the outpost’s cooling system early on Tuesday, a NASA official said.

 NASA astronauts Rick Mastracchio and Mike Hopkins are expected to leave the station’s Quest airlock to install a new ammonia pump, space station flight director Judd Frieling said during an interview on NASA Television on Monday.